-Built in 1775, the Dolley Todd House site reflects the lifestyle of the middle class in 18th century Philadelphia.
+Future First Lady Dolley Madison lived here with her first husband, John Todd, from 1791-93.
+Built in 1775, this site reflects the lifestyle of the middle class in 18th Century Philadelphia.

 From 1791 - 1793, it was occupied by lawyer John Todd, and his wife Dolley Payne.
 Todd died during the 1793 yellow fever epidemic.
 Following his death, Dolley re-married James Madison, who would go on to become the fourth President of the United States.

 Service Animals Welcome